-- A copy of the loan agreement along with a copy each of all enclosures quoted in the loan agreement would be furnished to all the borrowers at the time of sanction / disbursement of loans.
+- A copy of the loan agreement along with a copy of each of all enclosures quoted in the loan agreement would be furnished to all the borrowers at the time of sanction / disbursement of loans.

-- The Company shall have a built in re-possession clause in the contract/loan agreement with the borrower which must be legally enforceable (in case of vehicle financing).
+- The Company shall have a built-in re-possession clause in the contract/loan agreement with the borrower which must be legally enforceable (in case of vehicle financing).

 - The terms and conditions of the contract/loan agreement in case of vehicle financing shall also contain following provisions:

-- Notice period before taking possession;
+- Notice period before taking possession

-- Circumstances under which the notice period can be waived;
+- Circumstances under which the notice period can be waived

-- Procedure for taking possession of the security;
+- Procedure for taking possession of the security

-- Provision regarding final chance to be given to the borrower for repayment of loan before the sale / auction of the property;
+- Provision regarding final chance to be given to the borrower for repayment of loan before the sale / auction of the property

-- Procedure for sale / auction of the property.
+- Procedure for sale / auction of the property

 - The loan agreement for lending against gold shall disclose details regarding auction procedure.
 The Company shall follow transparent auction procedure in case of nonrepayment with adequate prior notice to the borrower.
-The auction shall be announced to the public by issue of advertisements in at least two newspapers, one in vernacular language and another in national daily newspaper,
+The auction shall be announced to the public by issue of advertisements in at least two newspapers, one in vernacular language and another in national daily newspaper.

 Disbursement of loans including changes in terms and conditions: